Cardiology & the Children’s National Heart Institute

 Interventional Cardiac Magnetic Resonance (ICMR) Program

-Kanishka Ratnayaka, MD, and Charles Berul, MD, members of the Sheikh Zayed Institute, and their team successfully renewed their NIH National Heart, Lung, and Blood Institute (NHLBI) Interventional Cardiac Magnetic Resonance (ICMR) contract.
+Charles Berul, M.D., a member of the Sheikh Zayed Institute, and his team successfully renewed their NIH National Heart, Lung and Blood Institute (NHLBI) Interventional Cardiac Magnetic Resonance (ICMR) contract.
 This program contributes to the advancement of diagnostic and interventional cardiac magnetic resonance imaging techniques in pediatric cardiology and adults with congenital heart disease.
-The ICMR program brings together researchers, clinicians, engineers, and physicists to provide more precise and less invasive diagnostics and treatment.
+The ICMR program brings together researchers, clinicians, engineers and physicists to provide more precise and less invasive diagnostics and treatment.
 The ICMR team’s work translates to more streamlined use of magnetic resonance imaging (MRI), which is radiation-free.